 EarthWorks is a budding scientist’s dream.
 Our 5-habitat laboratory features real-life animals native to the Midwest area.
 For one day, students come in to investigate habitats and determine if the animals in each habitat can survive.
 Natural disasters throw curve balls in each habitat and students must work together through their unique science-related jobs to determine the sustainability of life.

 Looking for a summer camp around Kansas City that both you and your child will LOVE?
 Consider a Curiosity Camp at Exchange City or EarthWorks.
 Students who love our program’s one-day field trip experiences often want to come back for more!
-Our camps consist of a week-long program where experiences at Exchange City or EarthWorks are amplified and made into a 4-day event.
-Students enjoy being creative, roleplaying and hands-on learning.
+Our camps consist of a one, two, three or four-day programs where experiences at Exchange City or EarthWorks are amplified into a one-of-a-kind event.
+Students enjoy being creative, role-playing and participating in hands-on learning.
 Parents love that their children are engaging in learning experiences and education, even on summer break.

 TLE-Exchange City & EarthWorks will be closed if the North Kansas City School District cancels classes due to severe weather.
 In addition, prior to 7:00am, a TLE staff member will call or email the contact person of each school scheduled to attend one of our programs that day.
 We will do our best to reschedule schools ASAP.